alphapie77/CoughTestVoiceCollector/README_backup.md

 **Problem: Page refresh shows 404**
 - Solution: This has been resolved with proper URL rewrite rules for client-side routing.

-**Problem: New recordings don't appear immediately**
-- Solution: This has been fixed with cache invalidation.
-New recordings now appear instantly.

 ### Local Development Issues